marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/spread.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SPREAD, array, increase dimension, array, duplicate elements, array, duplicate dimensions

 .. _spread:

-.. index:: SPREAD

-.. index:: array, increase dimension

-.. index:: array, duplicate elements

-.. index:: array, duplicate dimensions

 SPREAD --- Add a dimension to an array
 **************************************